The Atlantic Conference is a network of Brethren in Christ congregations located in Delaware, New Jersey, and central and eastern Pennsylvania.

 Bryan has more than 15 years of pastoral experience spanning across three BIC conferences.
 His ministry includes stops in Lawrenceville, Ga., as a bi-vocational pastor; Carlisle, Pa., on the pastoral staff of a large congregation; and Hummelstown, Pa., as senior pastor of a nontraditional church.
 He has also served on numerous conference and denominational boards, including the Southeast Conference as treasurer and the Atlantic Conference as a representative on the Commission on Ministry and Doctrine.

-Bryan lives just north of Hershey, Pa., with his wife, Kerry, and three daughters, Jordyn, Kylie, and Madelyn.
-He relaxes by playing and watching sports, working around the house, or grabbing the latest movie from Redbox.
+Bryan lives just north of Hershey, Pa., with his wife, Kerry.
+They have three daughters, a son-in-law and a grand child spread across the country.
+He relaxes by playing and watching sports, working around the house, or grabbing the latest movie or series from Netflix.
 Much to the dismay of his friends, Bryan is a die-hard Dallas Cowboys fan.

 Bold color – States/regions where BIC congregations are located.